Stiffening leather tutorial

 and a piece of plastic or a glass board as seen in the picture.

 I use a rather thiсk PVA glue intended for craft purposes.
-The ratio of glue to water can be from 1 to 5 to 1 to 10 depending on how thick your leather or glue are and how stiff you want the leather to be.
+The ratio of glue to water can be 1 part of glue to 5 -10 parts of water depending on how thick your leather is or how tacky your glue is and how stiff you want the leather to be.
 You might need to experiment with the quantities, but the general guidelines are: the thicker the leather the weaker the solution (less glue).
 The ready to use solution should look like milk.

 I use a measuring spoon to measure the amount of glue.